viveret/rshtml/README.md

 - Sessions or state management
 - Explicit HTML mode by using @:
 - Any kind of reflection
-- Automatic controller / action route mapping (might be able to use https://stackoverflow.com/a/74573771/11765486)
+- Automatic controller / action route discovery (might be able to use https://stackoverflow.com/a/74573771/11765486)
 - Model binding / validation
 - General configuration
 - Localization